List of tallest buildings and structures in Glasgow

 Glasgow, the largest and most populous city in the country of Scotland, has a number of high rise buildings ranging from residential towers, offices, hotels and observation towers which stand at least 40 m (131 ft) in height.
+The major clusters of tall buildings across the city are primarily located at Springburn, Maryhill, Townhead and across the city centre itself.

 The current tallest structure in the city, at 127 m, is the Glasgow Tower, an observation tower within the Glasgow Science Centre.
 It holds a Guinness World Record for being the tallest tower in the world in which the whole structure is capable of rotating 360 degrees.
 The Glasgow University Tower stands at 85m, making it the city's tallest building.
 Meanwhile, four buildings in Springburn (the two western tower blocks of the Balgrayhill high-rise estate, and the two tower blocks at Croftbank Street) stand as the tallest continuously habitable buildings in the city at 78m, each with 26 storeys.

-The Ard was approved by Glasgow City Council in August 2024.
-With 36 storeys, and standing at 114 m (374 ft), the building will become the tallest building in both Glasgow and Scotland upon completion.

 The city's Cineworld building is currently the tallest cinema building in the world.

+A number of new high rise developments are under construction in the city – The Ard (114 m (374 ft), City Wharf (87m (285 ft), 2 Central Quay (63 m (207 ft) and Vita India Street 61 m (200 ft).
+Upon completion, The Ard will become the tallest inhabitable building in Glasgow, whilst the Glasgow Tower will remain as the overall tallest structure.
+Glaswegian architect Andy MacMillan described Glasgow and its cityscape as being “Scottish in its stone, European in its urban pedigree, American in its grid iron plan and has a unique integrity and identity among the cities of the British Isles".